HiKapok/tf.extra_losses/README.md

 	- For others just refer to this [script](https://github.com/HiKapok/tf.extra_losses/blob/master/py_loss.py).

 All the codes was tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04 with CUDA 8.0.
 The outputs of these Ops in C++ had been compared with the original caffe codes' outputs, and the bias could be ignored.
 The gradients of this Op had been checked using [tf.test.compute\_gradient\_error](https://www.tensorflow.org/api_docs/python/tf/test/compute_gradient_error) and [tf.test.compute\_gradient](https://www.tensorflow.org/api_docs/python/tf/test/compute_gradient).
 While the others are implemented following the official implementation in Python Ops.

+If you encountered some linkage problem when generating or loading *.so, you are highly recommended to read this section in the [official tourial](https://www.tensorflow.org/extend/adding_an_op#compile_the_op_using_your_system_compiler_tensorflow_binary_installation) to make sure you were using the same C++ ABI version.

 Any contributions to this repo is welcomed.